1824: Andrew Jackson vs John Quincy Adams|

 Popular Vote Totals Tilden (4,286,808 or 50.92%) Hayes (4,034,142 or 47.92%)

-Tilden won 184 electoral votes (needing just one more for a majority) and Hayes received 165, leaving 20 electoral votes unresolved in Florida, Louisiana, South Carolina and Oregon.
+Tilden won 184 electoral votes (needing just one more for a majority) and Hayes received 165, leaving 20 disputed electoral votes in four states.
+Three states had all of their electoral votes unresolved: Florida (4), Louisiana (8), South Carolina (7) but only 1 of Oregon's 3 electoral votes was disputed.

 The Democrats needed just one more electoral vote for the Presidency, but in essence, they were quite willing to relinquish the Presidency in exchange for the end of Reconstruction in the South and returning the South to its antebellum politics.
 So, they struck a deal with Congress (the Compromise of 1877), which outright gave all 20 electoral votes (and the Presidency) to Hayes.
 In return, Hayes officially ended Reconstruction and withdrew all federal troops from the Southern states.